ciotto/basic_circuits/haier-t32x/README.md

 ![STM32F103 in LQFP100](images/STM32F103_LQFP100.jpg)

-At this time, I took sufficient data to find the SWD, USART1 and BOOT pins over the board:
+At this time, I took sufficient data to find the SWD, USART1 and BOOT pins over the board.
+This operation can be done using a multimeter and a lot of patience.
+Following the tracks of the PCB we can have an idea of the connections and then we can check it with the multimeter short circuit test.
+Be careful that the PCBs can many layers (usually 2, top and bottom) and that layers can be connected by VIAs (vertical interconnect access).
+Tracks and VIAs can be placed under other components.

 Jumper | Pin 1 | Pin 2 | Pin 3 | Pin 4
 -------|-------|-------|-------|-------